 Your dog may have excess energy, and they have no idea how to deal with it, and it's worse than it sounds!

 Since this behaviour is often confused with happiness, we unknowingly encourage it.
 We play with our pups and praise them for being excited.
 But if not addressed, overly excited dogs can lead to misbehaviours.

-Below we explain why your dog gets too excited, what an excited dog looks like and five easy tips to transform your excited dog back into one that is happy and calm.
+Below we explain what other signs an excited dog looks like and five easy tips to transform your excited dog into one that is happy and calm.

 Why Does My Dog Get Overly Excited?There are a few reasons why your dog turns into an overly excited dog.

 Take the time to watch your dog and see if anything specific triggers them.
 Does your dog try to chase everything on a walk?
 Do they bark or whine when excited?
-Do they get frantic at the sight of other animals, or new humans entering the property?
+Are they frantic about seeing other animals or new humans entering the property?

 5 Tips to Calm Your Overly Excited Dog

-When your excited dog approaches you, your reaction will determine how consistently the over-excitement is displayed.
+When your excited dog approaches you, your reaction determines how often the over-excitement will appear again.

 The worst way to respond to an excited dog is to give them affection and attention.
 Attention encourages their reaction, and they will associate excitement with a reward.

 The best way to react to an excited dog is to ignore them, no touching, no eye contact and no talking.
 Turn the other way or push them back if your excited dog tries to jump on you.